-Action Learning is a learning philosophy that was developed in the 1940s by the British management consultant and professor Reg Revans (1907-2003).
+Action Learning is a learning philosophy that was developed in the 1940’s by the British management consultant and professor, Reg Revans (1907-2003).
 It took shape when Revans brought coal mine managers together in small groups to share experiences and ask each other questions about what they had seen and heard.
-Then the productivity increased by 30% because of that.
+Productivity increased by 30% because of that.
 In the following decades, he further developed his insights into a much-praised and applied methodology, which is used by many large organisations across the globe.

 Action Learning is a process of insightful questioning and reflective listening.

 Action Learning tackles problems through a process of first asking questions to clarify the exact nature of the problem, reflecting and identifying possible solutions, and only then taking action.
 Questions build group dialogue and cohesiveness, generate innovative and system thinking, and enhance learning outcomes.

 1. A problem

 The problem should be urgent, significant, and the responsibility of the team to resolve.

 2. An Action Learning Group or Team

 The Action Learning team is preferably composed of 4-8 people, ideally with diverse backgrounds and experiences.

 3. A Process of Insightful Questioning and Reflective Listening

 Action Learning tackles problems through a process of asking questions to clarify the exact nature of the problem.
 Action is taken after identifying and examining possible solutions.
 Questions build group dialogue and cohesiveness, generating innovative and systems-based thinking.

 4. An Action Taken on the Problem

 Action Learning requires that the group can take action on the problem it is working on.
 If the group makes recommendations only, it loses its energy, creativity and commitment.

 5. A Commitment to Learning

 Solving an organisational problem provides immediate, short-term benefits to the company.
 The higher, longer-term strategic value to the organisation is the learning gained by each group member and the group as a whole as well as the application of the learning throughout the organisation.